Shifting AI Efficiency From Model-Centric to Data-Centric Compression: Current Challenges

 \subsection{Performance Degradation}

-\textbf{Methodological Bottlenecks.} Attention scores play a crucial role across existing token compression approaches.
-For example, \texttt{[CLS]} token attention scores are used to select key visual tokens~\citep{qiang2022attcat, haurum2023tokens, zhang2024cls, wang2024cls, han2024rethinking, yang2024visionzip, liu2025compression}, while cross-modal guidance~\citep{jiang2022trips, cao2023pumer, shi2023crossget, chen2024image, xing2024pyramiddrop, zhang2024sparsevlm} relies on text-vision attention scores. \emph{But are attention scores truly reliable for deciding which tokens to keep?} Recent work~\citep{zhang2024cls, wen2025token} reveals that attention scores can suffer from \textbf{position bias}.
-For instance, when using text-vision scores to retain visual tokens, those near the sequence end often get higher weights.
+\textbf{Methodological Bottlenecks.} Attention scores are central to most data-centric compression approaches.
+For example, \texttt{[CLS]} token attention scores are used to select key visual tokens~\cite{haurum2023tokens, zhang2024cls, han2024rethinking, yang2024visionzip, liu2025compression}, while cross-modal guidance~\cite{chen2024image, xing2024pyramiddrop, zhang2024sparsevlm} relies on text-vision attention scores. \textbf{\emph{But are attention scores truly reliable for deciding which data to retain?}} Recent work~\cite{zhang2024cls, wen2025token} reveals that attention scores can suffer from \textbf{position bias}.
+For instance, when using text-vision scores in LLMs to retain visual tokens, those near the sequence end often receive higher weights.
 In 2D image space, this biases retention toward the lower half or bottom-right corner.
-Clearly, it's unrealistic to assume the lower half of all images is more important.
+Clearly, it is unrealistic to assume the lower half of all images is universally more important.
 Such bias can significantly hurt compression performance.
-As shown in Figure~\ref{fig:comparison_with_random}, a comprehensive review and comparison of key studies~\citep{jiang2025kind, wen2025stop, wen2025token, Zhang2024:SparseVLM, liu2024multi, liu2025vidcom2} confirms our hypothesis: even well-crafted attention-based methods can underperform simple random pruning or pooling.
+In Figure~\ref{fig:comparison_with_random}, this phenomenon is consistently observed across multiple tasks and models.
+Recent studies~\cite{jiang2025kind, wen2025stop, wen2025token, liu2025vidcom2} have also confirmed that even well-crafted attention-based methods may underperform simple random dropping.
 Detailed analysis is in Appendix~\ref{sec:detailed_comparison}.